opensearch-project/notifications/CONTRIBUTING.md

+OpenSearch is a community project that is built and maintained by people just like **you**.
+[This document](https://github.com/opensearch-project/.github/blob/main/CONTRIBUTING.md) explains how you can contribute to this and related projects.

 # Contributing Guidelines

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional